TCGV/blog/_posts/2023-10-16-guideliness-for-requests-from-colleagues.md

 Seniority
 ============

-Before heading to examples, a quick note on how the seniority level our counterpart affects the way we communicate.
+Before heading to examples, a quick note on how the seniority level from our counterpart affects the way we communicate.

 Junior-level colleagues require more care and attention in communication, as they are in an early stage of professional development and need the consideration and support of more senior colleagues to help them grow.
 Positive and constructive feedback should be given frequently, and we should push them out of their comfort zone, but in a healthy and considerate way.